 Sagres!

-Just before Sagres, I come across the most interesting beach of this section: Praia dos Rebolinhos.
-Not a sandy beach, but a beach filled with large white stones!
+Just before Sagres, I come across the most interesting beach in this section of the Fishermen’s Trail: Praia dos Rebolinhos.
+This is not a sandy beach, but a beach filled with large white stones!
 It’s a beautiful sight.
+For me, this is one of the most beautiful beaches in Sagres and there is nobody here!

 Not much further I get back to civilization and I cross Praia do Martinhal to get to Sagres.
-Because of the dunes, it has something of the Dutch Wadden Islands, I immediately feel at home!
+Because of the dunes, it has something of the Dutch Wadden Islands, and I immediately feel at home!

-Finally, I would like to reflect on the fact that I actually did the walk “the wrong way”.
+I would like to reflect on the fact that I actually did this hike “the wrong way”.
 It was a beautiful hike, but next time I would rather walk it from Sagres to Salema.
 This way, you have the sun on your back.
-Because of the low sun, I could not always find the markings properly and I also saw less of the beautiful landscape.

 Practical information